protsenko/elastic-kibana-fluentd/README.md

 If you run the containers with
 [Oracle VirtualBox](https://www.virtualbox.org/)
-you must to start your virtual machine with 4Gb RAM at least.
+you have to start your virtual machine with 4Gb RAM at least.

 Also the virtual machine must be configured with vm.max_map_count option.
 ```